discreetlogcontracts/dlcspecs/Protocol.md

 `extra_inputs` are extra inputs to mutual close to enable the sending party to nullify the transaction by double spending the inputs.

+`close_locktime` is the nLockTime to be put in close messages.

 #### Requirements

 The sender MUST: